 When wastewater enters the plant, it is screened to remove large objects from the wastewater stream, after which the ‘grit', or small abrasive particles, are settled out.
-Following grit removal, the wastewater is directed to large settling basins, or ‘clarifiers' in which oil and grease floats to the top and is skimmed off.
-The heavy sludge component settles to the bottom of the basin and is pumped to the anaerobic digesters, where biological treatment is applied.
+Following grit removal, the wastewater is directed to large settling basins, or ‘clarifiers' in which oil and grease float to the top and is skimmed off.
+The heavy sludge component settles to the bottom of the basin and is pumped to the anaerobic digesters, where biological treatment occurs.

 Throughout the process, many chemicals are used to help purify the water.
-The chlorine in sodium hypochlorite destroys pathogenic bacteria in the wastewater that would make people sick, hydrogen peroxide is used to oxidize waste particles and remove foul-smelling sulfides from the water.
+The chlorine in sodium hypochlorite destroys pathogenic bacteria in the wastewater that would make people sick.
+Hydrogen peroxide is used to oxidize waste particles and remove foul-smelling sulfides from the water.
 Ferrous chloride prevents hydrogen sulfide from becoming an atmospheric threat in the digesters.
-Sodium hydroxide and sodium hypochlorite work together to remove odorous compounds from the wastewater.
 Sodium bisulfite, in turn, removes residual chlorine that would otherwise poison the wastewater effluent receiving stream, which is the Great Miami River.